dikpaal/kuzan/README.md

 - [X] Integrate auth page
 - [ ] Set up database
 - [ ] Link the database with the app
-- [ ] Write logic for storing user data in database
+- [ ] Write logic for authentication

 ## Progress so far